nickxir12/nickxir12.github.io/interests.md

 ---
 title: "Personal Interests"
-permalink: /interests/
+permalink: /interests.html
 ---

 # 🎯 Personal Interests

-When I'm not building AI models or simulations, I enjoy:
+When I'm not building AI systems, I enjoy:

+- 🎾 Running, and going to the gym
-- ✍️ Writing about AI, cognition, and philosophy
+- ✍️ Writing about AI, ethics, and cognition